danielb2/hapi-hydra/readme.md

 The options are the same as the route configuration object with the following
 additions:

-- `version` - the version of the route.
+- `version` - the version of the route. [default: 'v1']
 - `isDefault` - the default version of the route.
-This route, without version prefix, will invoke the appropriate version of the route.
+This route, without version prefix, will invoke the appropriate version of the route. [default: false]

 ## Options